 Learning extends far beyond the class walls at AIS, and the school says,

 “At AIS, the students are given opportunities to undertake after school activities, join clubs, be part of leadership groups, compete in interschool competitions, enjoy camps and field trips, or be involved in fundraising for the community programs – and so be fully involved in the total life of the School.”

-In the 2017 IBDP results, the average score was 35 and 15% of AIS students scored 40 or above.
-The majority of stduents go on to study at a university in Australia, the US or the UK.
+In the 2017 IBDP results, the average score was 35, and 15% of AIS students scored 40 or above.
+The majority of students go on to study at a university in Australia, the US, or the UK.

 AIS Thu Thiem is a purpose-built campus in An Phu, District 2.
-Facilities include science labs, art, music, design and technology studios, a large auditorium, exhibition areas, a 25m salt-water swimming pools, a learn to swim wading pools, outdoor basketball and tennis courts, astro-turf soccer field, and a huge air-conditioned indoor gymnasium.
+Facilities include science labs, art, music, design and technology studios, a large auditorium, exhibition areas, a 25m salt-water swimming pool, a learn to swim wading pool, outdoor basketball and tennis courts, astro-turf soccer field, and a huge air-conditioned indoor gymnasium.
 The kindergarten has an enclosed playground complete with sandpit and trampolines.

 Admission and fees

 Annual tuition fees at AIS are moderate and start at VND 365,400,000 for Year 1 and increase to VND 461,500,000 for Year 7 and VND 561,800 for Year 12.

 The school does offer annual scholarships, which are awarded on academic merit, a scholarship examination, and an interview.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.